 a.
-Water spill on floor - Design for full vanity washbasin with counter top to slope away from the user25.
+Water spill on floor - Design for full vanity washbasin to slope away from the user25.

 - Tender specification indicating vanity wash basin. - Plan, elevation, and sectional drawings showing full vanity washbasin set that meets the requirements.

 - As-built (interior) drawings to show the implementation. - Photographs of completed works.